Muḥammad ibn 'Abdallāh Hassan: Ethiopia, Britain and Italy

 However, soon angered by his autocratic rule, Hussen Hirsi Dala Iljech' – a Mohammed Subeer chieftain – plotted to kill him.
 The news of the plot leaked to Hassan.
-He escaped but his maternal uncle, Aw 'Abbas, was killed.
-Some weeks later, Mohammed Subeer sent a peace delegation of 32 men to Hassan, but he had all the members of the delegation arrested and killed.
-Shocked by this, Mohammed Subeer sought the help of the Ethiopians and the Dervish withdrew to Nugaal.
+He escaped, but his maternal uncle, Aw 'Abbas, was killed.
+Some weeks later, Mohammed Subeer sent a peace delegation of 32 men to Hassan, but Hassan had all the members of the delegation arrested and killed.
+Shocked by the actions of Hassan, Mohammed Subeer sought the help of the Ethiopians and the Dervish withdrew to Nugaal.

 Towards the end of 1900, Ethiopian Emperor Menelik proposed a joint action with the British against the Dervish.
 Accordingly, British Lt.
 Col. Eric John Eagles Swayne assembled a force of 1,500 Somali soldiers led by 21 European officers and started from Burco on 22 May 1901, while an Ethiopian army of 15,000 soldiers started from Harar to join the British forces intent on crushing the 20,000 Dervish fighters (of whom 40 percent were cavalry).

-On 9 January 1904, at the Jidaale (Jidballi) plain, the British Commander, General Charles Egerton, killed 1,000 Dervish.
+On 9 January 1904, at the Jidaale (Jidballi) plain, the British commander, General Charles Egerton, killed 1,000 Dervish.
 This defeat forced Sayyid and his remaining men to flee to Majeerteen country.

 Around 1909, in a secret meeting under a big tree later nicknamed "Anjeel tale waa" ("The Tree of Bad Counsel"), about 400 Dervish followers decided to stop following the mullah upon receiving the expulsion letter from the head of the Tariqa, Sheikh Salah, excommunicating the mullah.
-Their departure weakened, demoralized and angered Sayyid, and it was at this juncture that he composed his poem entitled The Tree of Bad Counsel.
+Their departure weakened, demoralized and angered Sayyid, and it was at this juncture that he composed his poem entitled "The Tree of Bad Counsel".